RufusWhelan/Year11AssessmentTask1/ProjectDevelopment.md

 ### Functional Specifications
 #### __Inputs and Outputs__
 * User can input a string.
 If the the string matches the name of a pokemon, it should return its relevant information.
 * User can use the 'add' command followed by a pokemon name.
-The system should then store that pokemon and its relevant information in a csv file.
+The system should then store that pokemon and its relevant information in a json file.
 * User can use the 'remove' command followed by a pokemon name.
-If the pokemon is currently on the users team the system should remove it from the csv file
+If the pokemon is currently on the users team the system should remove it from the json file.
+* User can use the 'give' command followed by a pokemon and move name name.
+If the pokemon is currently on the users team and the move exists, the system should add the move to the the pokemons move dictionary in the json file.
+* User can use the 'remove from' command followed by a pokemon name and move name.
+If the pokemon is currently on the users team with the entered move, it should be removed from the json file.
+* User can use the 'check' command followed by a pokemon name and type of data.
+If the pokemon is in the api, the relevant information should be returned.
 * User can use the 'challenge' command to challenge the elite four.
 The system should then take the pokemon inside the users team and simulate a battle.
 * In battle, User can select moves available to their pokemon or swap out.
 The system should be able to take these inputs and make relevant changes or calculations for the battle.

 #### __Core Features__
 * System needs to be able to search through pokeapi for relevant information
-* System needs to be able to store pokemon and their relevant infomation to a csv file
+* System needs to be able to store pokemon and their relevant infomation to a json file
-* System needs to be able to remove pokemon and their relevant infomation from a csv file
+* System needs to be able to remove pokemon and their relevant infomation from a json file
 * System needs to be able to simulate a pokemon battle by making relevant calcuations

 #### __User Interaction__